django/dsf-working-groups/active/dceu.md

 The DjangoCon Europe Support working group supports prospective and current organizers in the following ways:

-- Provide a point of contact for people intersted in organizing the conference to ask questions
+- Provide a point of contact for people interested in organizing the conference to ask questions
 - Provide advice to selected DjangoCon Europe organizers and assist them in staying on track by proactively keeping in touch with them during the process of organizing
 - Debrief with organizers after the event to collect resources and lessons learned that make continuity between conferences easier and provide these to future and current organizers